PNS-PS5-1819/Sujet-du-Projet/sujet.md

 *Apply* your Parcoursup proposition over the provided datasets, *record* relevant metrics, then *save* and *report* them.
 Finally, compare your metrics, your approaches, and give your final decision on whether the ministry should stick with APB or go for large scale Parcoursup deployment.

-Your propositions should be developed in Java, and use the Maven tool.
+- Your propositions should be developed in Java, and use the Maven tool.
-Your project architecture should be multi-modules, meaning that there is a parent maven project, and n modules, linked to the parent project.
+- Your project architecture should be multi-modules, meaning that there is a parent maven project, and n modules, linked to the parent project.
 More information can be found on the sonatype website[^5].
+- The `README.md` file that is at the root of your project should be filled with team informations and **How** to use your software.

 # Schedule